jtbldrco/LWComCon/c++/iway_logger/README.md

 ```

 Note that if a different facility (local1, local5, etc.) is employed above, then file [iway_logger.h](./iway_logger.h) must be updated also to match the facility (see interior comments there).

+Also note, log file rotation is an important aspect of the rsyslog logging model, but it's not automatically enabled for new log files introduced into /etc/rsyslog.d/ configurations.
+To enable log file rotation for /var/log/ilog (and avoid an eventual exhaustion of disk file space!), edit file ```/etc/logrotate.d/rsyslog``` and add your new log file ```/var/log/ilog``` on a separate line just below entry ```/var/log/syslog```.
+Other changes can be made as desired, but this is probably your minimum required step to prevent low/no disk space problems in the future.

 ### Testing New rsyslog Config